alexeldeib/drone-ci-gke/README.md

 - Github OAuth application ID and secret
 - Helm installed

 You can do this with any DNS provider with support for cert-manager, and certainly using any registrar.
-I used Namecheap because I had existing domains with them and found domains for pennies.
+I used Namecheap.

 ### Steps
 1. Register your domain and point the DNS servers to Cloudflare (out of scope for this tutorial.
 I'll add it if anyone needs it).